metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ### Fetch By Mint and Owner

-This helper is more performant than the previous helper but requires that we know the owner of the Nft.
+This helper is more performant than the previous helper but requires that we know the owner of the NFT.

-{% dialect-switcher title="Fetch Nft with Token By Mint" %}
+{% dialect-switcher title="Fetch NFT with Token By Mint" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts